The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 These core benefits are driving businesses to adopt the technology, but what is the best project management software for your business?

 We can’t answer that question.
 Nobody knows your company like you do.
 But we can help you make your decision.
 That’s what this guide is all about.
 We’ll dive into why project management software has become so important to businesses, the key benefits of the technology, the different types of solutions and features available in the sector, and which vendors are leading the industry.

 Project management software to be compared in this article

 With this information, you’ll be better equipped to start your search for project management software.
 Identifying the right solution for your business is generally a matter of matching your specific needs and use cases with what different vendors offer.
-But before you can do that, it’s key to understand industry norms.

 Why use project management software

+After having a look at some major tools, let’s have a look at the industry norms.
 If you’re running a business — or in any sort of leadership role — you’ve probably noticed how much the expectations around speed and efficiency have changed in recent years.
 As millennials have become a bigger force in the workplace, their innate understanding of and comfort with digital technologies has changed expectations for how people work.

 Think of it this way: Imagine you’re at home and you want to plan a vacation.
 Chances are, you use your phone and computer to track all of your bookings, communicate with everybody involved with the trip, and finalize your plans.
 You may have to jump between a few apps to do all of this, but it’s much simpler than it was back in the day of paper-based ticketing and dealing with travel agents.